 They sometimes describe Empress Elisabeth (1837 -1898) as the Princess Diana of the 19th century, given their shared experiences.

-As a notable bonus to your imperial experience, a permanent exhibition within the Wagenburg guides you through the life and character of “Sisi” with the help of videos and some rather impressive items that once belonged to the Empress or the court.
+As a notable bonus to your Imperial experience, a permanent exhibition within the Wagenburg guides you through the life and character of “Sisi” with the help of videos and some impressive items that once belonged to the Empress or the court.

-As such, the Wagenburg makes a valid stop on a self-guided Sisi tour of Vienna, particularly when combined with the Sisi Museum in Vienna’s city centre.
+As such, the Wagenburg serves as an important stop on a self-guided Sisi tour of Vienna, particularly when combined with the Sisi Museum in Vienna’s city centre.

 Tickets & visitor tips